 Extended Connectors is a new feature that allows you to upload additional JDBC Drivers to the Delphix Masking engine.
 This enables masking data sources that are not natively supported by Delphix Masking.
-For more information, please refer to the Managing Extended Connectors section.
+For more information, see Managing Extended Connectors.

 Sync for Tokenization and Reidentification Jobs